 There are many different ways to donate your time and talent.
 You could put your creative abilities to use by submitting artwork for the BIAA’s social media page, or use your research skills to help expand the National Brain Injury Information Center’s state-by-state resource list.
 Caregivers and professionals in the field can also help develop new programs and educational initiatives by contributing to a BIAA focus group.
 See the full list of volunteer opportunities and how to connect here.

 So there you have it: six ways to participate in Brain Injury Awareness Month and make a difference for people living with brain injuries.
-For more disability-related events and observances you can participate in all year, download our free Disability Events Calendar for 2022.
+For more disability-related events and observances you can participate in all year, download our free Disability Events Calendar.